netguru/mobile-security-checklist/Checklists/how_to_contribute.md

 # 2. Create an issue

-Create an issue providing all necessery informations about the requirement and wait for our response.
+Create an issue providing all necessary informations about the requirement and wait for our response.

 # 3. Create branch and add requirement